qualiycode/utils/README.md

 This repository contains many useful utilities such as:

-* CsvParser - A generic CSV parser
+* CsvParser - Generic CSV parser

 * CommandLineExecutor - Utility that allows shell commands execution on the local machine

-* Pair - a generic pair class which contains two objects
+* Pair - Generic pair class which contains two objects

-* StringUtils - a utility that mostly used for doing operation on Strings using regular expressions
+* StringUtils - Utility that mostly used for doing operation on Strings using regular expressions

-* W64Convertor - a W64 encoding / decoding utility
+* W64Convertor - W64 encoding / decoding utility

 * SftpUtils - SFTP utility class that allows SFTP Operations

+* EmailClient - Email client (currently support only Gmail)